35+ Quick & Easy Breakfast Ideas

 Icelandic Yogurt With Granola & Fresh Berries

-One of the simplest breakfasts to throw together is a good-old yogurt and granola.
+One of the simplest easy breakfast ideas to throw together is a good-old yogurt and granola.
 We recommend a yogurt like siggi's Icelandic skyr, which has between 15 and 17 grams of protein per 5.3-ounce container.
 Simply top with a handful of fresh berries of your choice, sprinkle on some low-sugar, whole-grain, nutty granola and you're ready to go!

 Whole Wheat Bread and Lox